 4. Integrate with Other Tools

-Export transcripts and immediately import them into:
+Export and pull transcripts into:

-- Notion or Obsidian: For note-taking and knowledge management
+- Notion or Obsidian for note-taking and knowledge management

-- Excel or Google Sheets: For quantitative analysis
+- Excel or Google Sheets for quantitative analysis

-- Video editors: Like Adobe Premiere or Final Cut Pro
+- Video editors like Adobe Premiere or Final Cut Pro

 Export Tips for Specific Use Cases